Knowledge quiz

 How could you monitor varroa levels?

-Natural varroa drop through the OMF (screened floor) can give a rough indication but is more subjective than objective.
+Natural varroa drop through the OMF (screened floor) can give a rough indication, but is more subjective than objective.
 Drone sampling is unreliable.
 Ether rolls are quick and deadly.
 Whilst a sugar roll is safe for the bees in the short term, it requires more faffing around compared with killing the bees.
-Treatment must be given when the economic threshold is reached, but it is better given before this.
-With a roll method, this is exceeded if there are two or more varroa per 100 bee sample.
-With a large varroa burden and no treatment, your bees will initially look perfectly healthy but are very likely to die in the winter or limp through in a sorry state.
-Maybe they will survive but fail to build up.
-If there are varroa on the board in the spring give a further varroa treatment.
-Most people use a varroa board to monitor the infestation; it is easy and convenient, even if unreliable.
-Do several tests to see if you are getting consistent results.
-Alternatively, check the accuracy by performing a sugar roll.
-If a dusting of varroa is visible on the board by early summer, consider treatment.
+With a roll method, the threshold is exceeded if there are two or more varroa per 100 bee sample.
+Most people use the varroa / screened board to monitor the infestation; it is easy and convenient, In a large colony it is particularly unreliable.

 If some brood in worker cells develops a domed top, what should you do?

 Action!
-The queen is running out of sperm and becoming a drone layer, so she needs to be replaced - with another queen, a queen cell or kill the queen and let them make themselves a new queen (so long as she is still laying some okay-looking working brood).
+The queen is running out of sperm and becoming a drone layer, so she needs to be replaced.

-Looking for disease in a colony is such a priority that it is recommended to do at least two inspections when you are solely looking for disease.
+Looking for disease in a colony is such a priority that it is good practice to do at least two inspections each year when you are solely looking for disease.
 Shake the bees off every frame.
-Signs of disease
+Signs of disease.

 Have you passed the test? great!
 Read a boring book, attend an introductory course and practical sessions, find an apiary site and do all the other things and you’re off!